batuky/RealTime-IoT-GeoTracker/README.md

-# evreka-iot-gps
+# RealTime-IoT-GeoTracker

-evreka-iot-gps is an application designed to solve a case study.
+RealTime-IoT-GeoTracker is an application designed to solve a case study.
 The app generates random locations data from the simulated IoT devices, depending on how many IoT devices you want.
 The data is sent to a TCP server, where it is validated.
 The validated data is then sent to a queue, where it is consumed by a consumer.
 Finally, CRUD operations are performed on the consumed data using FASTAPI.

 ## Features